I’ve done my homework so you don’t have to! Check out my resources that will help manage your student.

 Her system keeps you organized, helps with finding scholarships, how to get great letters of recommendation, write an persuasive essay, and maybe most importantly, putting together an application package that IS different from all the rest- and get noticed.
 This is definitely a site worth visiting.
 It’s from one mom to another helping get money for your student and helping our pocketbooks!
 Also read her blog here.

 Jocelyn at The Scholarship System is all about paying for college.
 She started The Scholarship System to share her own experience of graduating college with zero student loans.
+Here is a link to her free webinar.

 Not only was she able to get her entire college experience paid for including 6 months living abroad (in Spain), but she received a cash check each semester for any additional expenses.